mono/website/docs/gui/gtksharp/widgets/treeview-tutorial.md

 This is one of the extremely useful features of TreeModel because it means you can store a reference any .NET object in the model that contains all the data you want your TreeView to display, instead of storing each piece of data individually as a string, so you don't have to maintain it in two places.

-In the preveous examples we inserted both the song and artist into each row of the ListStore.
+In the previous examples we inserted both the song and artist into each row of the ListStore.
 If the TreeView is displaying a large amount of data this can use a lot of memory, and if the backend data changes (song title changes, etc.) the TreeModel doesnt know about it and you have to keep it in-sync manually.

 Lets take the following example, and say we want to create a TreeView to display the data: